RoboJackets/software-training-old/projects/week_7/Instructions.md

 3. Finally we need to rotate the error vector into body frame.
 This allows us to decouple how much we need to rotate vs how much we need to move forward.
-Create the standard rotation matrix in the Z, and use it to rotate the error vector from global frame to body frame.
+Create the standard rotation matrix in the Z (done for you), and use it to rotate the error vector from global frame to body frame.
 Remember that the current yaw in the state (index 2) transforms from body to global frame.
 We have written the rotation matrix for you and you can take the transpose of a matrix in Eigen using the method `transpose()` on the object.
 What was that important property about the transpose of a rotation matrix again?